developer-shajib/Node-Express-ejs-project-1/README.md

-## Getting Started with Shop Page rendering
+## Getting Started with Shop Page rendering create for practice purpose

 ##### This project was Ejs template engine, Node, express, mongodb.